darqos/darqos/doc/roadmap.md

 * Boot device.
 * See login window.
   * No need to deal with initial account creation, etc, yet.
-    * Could do this via firstboot script?
+    * But, could do this via firstboot script?
 * Log in with password.
   * No need for user -- there's only one
   * Should allow shutdown / reboot